OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/storage/storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow-v1.md

 </Metadata>
 ```

-Bizonyos tulajdonságait is beállíthat a `FavoriteMovie.ISO` blob:
+Hello bizonyos tulajdonságait is beállíthat `FavoriteMovie.ISO` blob:

 -   **Content-Type:** application/octet-stream